worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 By default, `content-box` adds all borders and padding on top of the designated size of an element.
 For example, if we have an element that has a `width: 10rem` with `padding: 1rem` and `border: 1px` the actual size of the element will be the total value of `10rem + 1rem + 1px`.

 By using `border-box`, all of these are included as part of an element's designated width.
-For example, instead of the total width being `10rem + 1rem + 1px`, it will be the specfiied `10rem` with the space needed for padding and borders being factored into this amount.
+For example, instead of the total width being `10rem + 1rem + 1px`, it will be the specified `10rem` with the space needed for padding and borders being factored into this amount.

 ### Scrolling